bobby-brennan/kubernetes-infra/README.md

 ```

 ## Create the Cluster

+### DigitalOcean
+* Create cluster using DO UI
+* Download KUBECONFIG from DO UI and place it in .kubeconfig
+* run `./scripts/setup-cluster.sh`
+* find the new load balancer created in the DO UI
+* set that IP address in your DNS configuration

+### KIND
 > If you want to start again from scratch, you can run `kind delete cluster`
 > and run these instructions again